csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 title: Operations on Arrays
 ---

+This lab serves multiple goals:

+- To reinforce your understanding of arrays of different datatypes,
+- To reinforce your understanding of the `Length` property of array,
+- To introduce you to more advanced array manipulations,
+- To introduce you to simple algorithms that search for values in two arrays,
+- (Optional) to introduce you to simple algorithms that merge arrays.

-# Operations on numeric arrays
+# Operations on Numeric Arrays

-Start by creating a new C\# solution.
+This first part will ask you to declare and initialize an array, and then to display, sum, count occurrences and retrieve information from this array.
+In a second moment, we will assess whenever your solution is "universal", that is, whether it produces correct results with any array.

-After creating the solution, declare and initialize an `int` array called `numbers`.
-Initialize the array so that it holds the following values, in the same order:
+Start by declaring and initialize an `int` array called `numbers`:

 ```
-4, 2, 6, 1, 7, 5, 3, 4, 2, 2, 8, 6, 3, 11, 7, 2, 9, 3, 1, 9, 7
+int[] numbers = {4, 2, 6, 1, 7, 5, 3, 4, 2, 2, 8, 6, 3, 11, 7, 2, 9, 3, 1, 9, 7};
 ```

-## Displaying values
+## Displaying Values

 After declaring and initializing the `numbers` array, write statements to:

 #.
-Display every value in order, left to right
+Display every value in order, left to right,
 #.
-Display every value at an even index (skip odd indices)
+Display every value at an even index (skip odd indices),
 #.
-Display all values that are greater than 5
+Display all values that are greater than 5.

-## Counting values
+## Counting Values

 Next, write statements that do the following:

 #.
 Calculate the sum of all numbers in `numbers`, then display the result.
-(The expected answer is 102)
+The expected answer is 102.
 #.
 Count how many times `7` occurs in `numbers`, then display that count.
-Check that your program outputs the correct answer, which you can determine by visually observing the array values.
+The expected answer is 3.

-## Finding values
+## Finding Values

-Now implement statements to answer the following questions:
+Next, write statements that do the following:

 #.
 Find the _index_ of the first `7`, then display that index.
-If the value does not exist, display `-1` to indicate it was not found.
-Check that your solution is correct by comparing what you obtain from the program with what you know by visually observing the array.
+The expected answer is 4, but your statements should be such that if the value is not found, it would display `-1`.
 #.
-Find the maximum value in `numbers`.
-Check that the solution you implement obtains the expected value.
+Find the greater value in `numbers`.
+The expected answer is 11.

-## Evaluate your solution
+## Evaluate Your Solution: Is It Universal?

 After implementing these methods, and assuming your program obtained the expected answers, _ideally_ the solution still works even if the values in the `numbers` array change, or even if the array length changes.

 To test your program, go back to the beginning where you declared the `numbers` array, then change the initialization so that the new array values are:

 ```
-55, 92, 12, 90, 37, 18, 6, 20, 80, 18, 46, 19, 65, 68, 18
+int[] numbers = {55, 92, 12, 90, 37, 18, 6, 20, 80, 18, 46, 19, 65, 68, 18};
 ```

 Then re-run the program.